Pweder69/Engineering_4_Notebook/README.md

 ### Reflection
-This was an easy asignment in terms of writing code but it showed me that i shouldnt reinvent the wheel espeicaily on calulating the area of a triangle as my first idea was to get the base an height by normalising a point and then getting its magnitude as a vector and doing that and then applying the 1/2 B * H formula
+This was an easy asignment in terms of writing code but it showed me that i shouldnt reinvent the wheel espeicaily on calulating the area of a triangle as my first idea was to get the base an height by normalising a point and then getting its magnitude as a vector and doing that and then applying the $\frac{1}{2}(B * H)$ formula